FObersteiner/zdt/docs/02-API-overview.md

 #### From an ISO8601 duration string, relative timespan ("wall-time")

-- [`zdt.Duration.RelativeDelta.fromISO8601`](https://fobersteiner.codeberg.page/#zdt.Duration.RelativeDelta.fromISO8601) - might include years and months.
+- [`zdt.Duration.RelativeDelta.fromISO8601`](https://fobersteiner.codeberg.page/#zdt.Duration.RelativeDelta.fromISO8601) - the RelativeDelta sub-type might include the ambiguous quantities years and months.

 #### From multiples of a timespan